Paul Gauguin Paintings & the Post Impressionism Art Movement

 During these nine weeks, both artists paint an impressive number of canvases.
 One of which is Paul Gauguin’s painting, the very famous Night Café at Arles (Mme Ginoux).

-Neither of them have a particularly promising reputation in the art world at this stage in their careers.
+Neither Gauguin or Van Gogh have a particularly promising reputation in the art world at this stage in their careers.
 Their incredible artistic exchange comes to a dramatic conclusion after nine weeks.
-Van Gogh’s depressive and occasionally violent attacks and emotional turbulence causes the break of their artistic alliance.
+Van Gogh’s depressive behaviour, occasional violent attacks and emotional turbulence causes the break of their artistic alliance.

 However the two would forever admire each other’s work.